pglira/cloudcompare-sbf-io/README.md

 # cloudcompare-sbf-io
-Support for CloudCompare's sbf format in matlab
+Support for CloudCompare's sbf format in Matlab